iahmad-khan/CERN-cloud-dev/README.md

 Helper to handle a CERN openstack dev workspace.

 COMMAND can be one of:
-  prepare  Prepare the dev workspace (fetch kubernetes, puppet modules, ...) restart  Cleanup any running containers and recreate the base containers (skydns, puppet, controller) rebuild  Rebuild each of the openstack containers from scratch (full puppet run) latest   Launch new openstack containers using the 'latest' image (and run puppet after for update) push     (done by CI only) Push the current OS containers as the new 'latest' in the docker registry cleanup  Cleanup any running containers so we get a clean set centos   Install required dependencies for CentOS
+  prepare      Prepare the dev workspace (fetch kubernetes, puppet modules, ...) base         Cleanup any running containers and recreate the base containers (skydns, puppet, ceph) launch [tag] Launch the openstack containers, optionally from 'tag' (docker image tag) - otherwise full puppet run last         Launch the 'last' built openstack containers - wrapper for 'launch last' push [tags]  (done by CI only) Push the current OS containers as a new image, optionally tagging with the given list cleanup      Cleanup any running containers so we get a clean set centos       Install required dependencies for CentOS tempest      Run tempest tests against the dev environment

 Required environment settings:
 export CLOUDDEV=~/ws/cloud-dev